Leaf and Yard Debris Collection

 - Do not mix household refuse with yard debris.

-For more information on our Leaf Collection and Yard Debris program please refer to the map below or call the Highway Department at 784-5280.
+For more information on our Leaf Collection and Yard Debris program please call the Highway Department at 784-5280.